Jimbly/dcjam2024/Jimb-TODO.md

 T3 9 / 13 / 21 (+4/8)

 Polish
+* door/stairs in fade is covering up the menu button
 * Enemy stay at target position for ~10 seconds if they lost their target
 * Minimap graphics
 * animate monsters